Bill Baker (Canadian football): Canadian Football Hall of Fame

 Despite never having played on a Grey Cup winner, Baker was inducted to the Canadian Football Hall of Fame in 1994 and, in 2006, was listed at #43 on the TSN Top 50 CFL Players list.
 His credo was "your opponents are only as tough as you let them be."
 According to the Canadian Football Hall of Fame, "a Baker forearm to the head was greatly respected by opposing quarterbacks who came within range."

-Saskatchewan 1980s: third time around
+Executive career

 Bill Baker became general manager of the Saskatchewan Roughriders in 1987-1988.

-1989: CFL president

-When the CFL split its commissioner role into two positions after the departure of Douglas Mitchell, Baker became CFL President/Chief Operating Officer in 1989, with Roy McMurtry, Q.C. holding the position of Chairman/Chief Executive Officer.
-When Baker resigned, McMurtry continued as Chairman and CEO until Crump's appointment but did not serve as Acting Commissioner.
+When the CFL split its commissioner role into two positions after the departure of Douglas Mitchell, Baker became CFL president and chief operating officer in 1989, with Roy McMurtry, Q.C. holding the position of chairman and chief executive officer.
+When Baker resigned, McMurtry continued as chairman and CEO until Crump's appointment but did not serve as acting commissioner.